TehMuffinMoo/ibPS/docs/NIOS/Tools/Copy-NIOSDTCToBloxOne.md

 ```

 ### -B1DNSView
-The DNS View within BloxOne DDI in which to assign the new LBDNs to.
+The DNS View within Universal DDI DDI in which to assign the new LBDNs to.
 The LBDNs will not initialise unless the zone(s) exist within the specified DNS View.

 ```yaml